Find Affordable College Courses

 $3,150 Average Tuition & Fees

 East Central Community College landed the #8 spot in the 2023 rankings for the best value health professions programs.
-Located in the rural area of Decatur, East Central Community College is a public school with a small student population.
+Located in the rural area of Decatur, East Central Community College is a public college with a small student population.

-NWCC undergraduate students pay an average of $3,430 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at NWCC are $3,430 per year.
 On average, health professions graduates from NWCC take out $11,750 in student loans while working on their degree.

 #10